thelightdesigner/ScuffedWalls/Functions.md

 ## Functions
-Functions are referenced in the \_SW.sw file.
+Functions are referenced in the \_ScuffedWalls.sw file.

 example:
 ```
+#ScuffedWalls file

+Workspace

 0:Wall
   color:[0,1,1,1]

+#End ScuffedWalls file
 ```
-makes a cyan wall
+makes a cyan wall (wow)

 All the available functions are listed below